WouterWV/pathsampling_toymodels/README.md

-# pathsampling_toymodels

 Toy models used to benchmark path sampling methodologies.

-1. ibuprofenDOPC
+## ibuprofenDOPC

 Implements the potential energy function and forces of ibuprofen in a DOPC bilayer, to be used in PyRETIS.
+Also includes the necessary files to start the REPPTIS simulation using 'pyretisrun -i retis.rst'.

-2. maze
+## maze

 Implements the potential energy function and forces of custom pixel mazes, to be used in PyRETIS.
+Also includes the necessary files to start the REPPTIS simulation using 'pyretisrun -i retis.rst'.